-8.4.5.
-All records required under Section 8.4 shall be maintained on site or in a readily accessible off-site location maintained by the permittee for a period of five (5) years.
+8.4.2.
+To demonstrate compliance with section 8.1.1 and 8.1.2, the permittee shall maintain a record of the aggregate throughput for the product loadout rack (LDOUT1) on a monthly and rolling twelve month total.
+Said records shall be maintained on site or in a readily accessible off-site location maintained by the permittee for a period of five (5) years.
 Said records shall be readily available to the Director of the Division of Air Quality or his/her duly authorized representative for expeditious inspection and review.
 Any records submitted to the agency pursuant to a requirement of this permit or upon request by the Director shall be certified by a responsible official.